Wordpress Anniversary Offer Banner

 If a person chooses to visit a house, it means this customer is determined to make a purchase soon.
 You have to make sure you work extra hard to try and make them buy one of the homes you guided them with.

-Naturally, after the visit, they will ask for all the details including payment options, pricing, legal requirements and complications, and the full process.
+Naturally, after the visit, they will ask for all the details, including payment options, pricing, legal requirements and complications, and the full process.
 But it’s not necessary that they will make a decision on the spot.
 So, you should set up email follow-up automation flows.

 1. Visit Recap Email